-This question famously raised in Plato's Republic.
-But his answer is quiet vague.
-He does not give a clear description of the good and it is not explicitly clear from his writings whether he would consider our illustration of good deeds (returning a wallet, helping refugee and so) as expressions of the Good.
-Socrates declares that he himself doesn't know what is the good – the most important thing (Plato, Rep.6.506b-506c).
-Irwin (1995) points at this silence of Plato regarding the substantial content of the good by claiming that: "…proper explanation and defense of Plato's conception of the good are left to later Greek moralists" (Irwin 1995, 317).
-Nevertheless Irwin tries to understand Plato's idea of justice in a way that is close to what I am looking here.
-He distinct two ideas of justice: "Platonic justice" and "common justice" (1995, 283).
-Platonic Justice is the proper inner balance of the soul that Plato describes in book IV.
-Common Justice is what we conceive as justice in everyday language, i.e. caring and acting towards the good of others (Irwin 1995, 293).
-This connection is not trivial in Irwin's eyes since he believes that all the four declined cities and characters (timocracy, oligarchy, democracy and the tyrannical (Rep. 8.545b-c) are all express deep un-justice from common perspective (Common Justice) yet do not show any un-justice in terms of Platonic Justice.
-Irwin finds it difficult to attribute to them un-balanced soul, because he sees their goals set and pursue as perfectly rational.
+This question is famously raised in Plato's Republic.
+But his answer is quite vague.
+He does not give a clear description of the good, and it is not explicitly clear from his writings whether he would consider our illustration of good deeds (returning a wallet, helping a refugee and so on) as expressions of the good.
+Socrates declares that he himself does not know what the good is – the most important thing (Plato, Rep.6.506b-506c).
+Irwin (1995) points to this silence of Plato’s regarding the substantial content of the good by claiming that "proper explanation and defense of Plato's conception of the good are left to later Greek moralists" (Irwin 1995, 317).
+Nevertheless, Irwin tries to understand Plato's idea of justice in a way that is close to what I am suggesting here.
+He distinguishes two ideas of justice: "Platonic justice" and "common justice" (1995, 283).
+Platonic justice is the proper inner balance of the soul that Plato describes in book IV, while common justice is what we conceive of as justice in everyday language, i.e. caring and acting in the interest of the good of others (Irwin 1995, 293).
+This connection is not trivial in Irwin's eyes, since he believes that all the four declined cities and characters (timocracy, oligarchy, democracy, and the tyrannical (Rep. 8.545b-c) express deep un-justice from the common perspective (Common Justice), yet do not show any un-justice in terms of Platonic Justice.
+Irwin finds it difficult to attribute an un-balanced soul to them, because he sees the goals set and pursued as perfectly rational.
 Irwin claims that we cannot say that any one of the corrupted types is controlled by the appetites (Irwin, 1995, 285).
-Irwin believes that these inner tension does not get any explicit clarification or other solution in the Republic.
-As he conclude his account on the Republic:
+Irwin believes that this inner tension does not get any explicit clarification or other solution in the Republic.
+As he concludes his account on the Republic:

 Does Plato show that p-just [Platonic justice], as he eventually conceives it in the Republic, is a dominant part of happiness, important enough to ensure that the p-just person is always happier than the p-unjust person, no matter what else is true of them?
 We might agree that life is not worthwhile if it involves complete psychic chaos; but why might it not be worth scarifying some p-just for a larger supply of other goods?
 To answer this question, we need to know more about why p-justice is a good in itself and about the way in which other goods are good; we also need to reexamine the character of the human good and its relation to rational activity.